-In this DIY tutorial, I show you how to build a DIY walnut epoxy dining table from start to finish.
+In this tutorial, I show you how to build a DIY epoxy resin dining table from start to finish.

-Also, I use these woodworking and epoxy techniques to build and sell furniture and art pieces for thousands of dollars.
+Also, I use these woodworking and epoxy techniques to build and sell furniture and art pieces to customers all over the world.

 Epoxy Drill Mixing Paddle